adeelbarki/pec-med-chatbot/README.md

 seamless navigation, real-time query responses.

 ## Non-Goals
-1. Full Multilingual Support: Initially, the system may not support multiple languages and will primarily operate in English, with potential multilingual support considered for future enhancements.
+1. <strong>Full Multilingual Support:</strong> Initially, the system may not support multiple languages and will primarily operate in English, with potential multilingual support considered for future enhancements.
-2. Audio Support: Initially the system may not support audio conversion to text.
+2. <strong>Audio Support:</strong> Initially the system may not support audio conversion to text.
 But it might be included in future work.
-3. Authentication and Authorization Management: The project will not focus on developing user authentication and authorization mechanisms.
+3. <strong>Authentication and Authorization Management:</strong> The project will not focus on developing user authentication and authorization mechanisms.
-4. Encryption: This solution will not encrypt data for data security.
+4. <strong>Encryption:</strong> This solution will not encrypt data for data security.
-5. Scalability Solutions: It will not focus on scalability solutions for handling concurrent users.
+5. <strong>Scalability Solutions:<strong> It will not focus on scalability solutions for handling concurrent users.
-6. Logging and Monitoring: The project will not include logging and monitoring capabilities.
+6. <strong>Logging and Monitoring:</strong> The project will not include logging and monitoring capabilities.

 ## Estimated Milestones & Timeline